Virginia (SA)

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Virginia is $60,775 and average income is $68,770.
-This compares to Greater Adelaide's median income of $54,808 and average income of $66,852.
-Based on Wage Price Index growth of 8.8% from July 2023 to June 2025, estimated median income for Virginia is approximately $66,123 and average income is $74,822 as of September 2025.
-According to the 2021 Census, incomes in Virginia cluster around the 53rd percentile nationally.
-The earnings profile indicates that 39.3% of individuals earn between $1,500 and $2,999 annually.
-After accounting for housing costs, 86.0% of income remains for other expenses.
-Virginia's SEIFA income ranking places it in the 5th decile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Virginia is above the national average.
+The median income is $60,775 and the average income stands at $68,770.
+This contrasts with Greater Adelaide's median income of $54,808 and average income of $66,852.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates would be approximately $66,956 (median) and $75,764 (average) as of March 2026.
+According to the 2021 Census, household incomes in Virginia are at the 53rd percentile nationally.
+The earnings profile shows that 39.3% of individuals earn between $1,500 and $2,999, aligning with the metropolitan region where this cohort represents 31.8%.
+After housing expenses, 86.0% of income remains for other expenses.
+Virginia's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income